 SIM can improve the detection limit and decrease analysis time, but it can also reduce specificity.
-Because SIM monitors only specific ions, any compound that fragments to produce those ions will appear to be the target compound, which can result in a false positive.
+Because SIM monitors only specific ions, any compound that fragments to produce those ions appear as the target compound, which can result in a false positive.